 Walking & Cycle Projects

-The Isle of Wight Council successfully applied to the Department for Transport for support to develop a plan that aims to improve walking and cycling infrastructure.
-The initial Local cycling and walking infrastructure plan (Ryde interchange and Newport) has been developed for the Ryde interchange and Newport town, with a view to expand this to cover the whole island over time.
+We successfully applied to the Department for Transport for support to develop a plan to improve walking and cycling infrastructure.
+The initial LCWIP has been developed for the Ryde gateway and Newport town.
+There is also a view to expand this to cover the whole island over time.

-Local cycling and walking Infrastructure plans (LCWIPs) are identified in the Government’s strategy as a new tool to identify strategic cycling and walking improvements at the local level.
+LCWIPs are identified in the government’s strategy as a new tool to identify strategic cycling and walking improvements at a local level.
 They enable a long-term approach to developing local cycling and walking networks.